Due to the pandemic, we might experience delays that aren’t within our control please expect increased shipping times. (details)

-We offer a great selection of natural hair and fur for fly tying from the Caddis Fly Shop, shipped promptly with No Sales Tax.
+We offer a great selection of natural hair and fur for fly tying from the Caddis Fly Shop, shipped promptly.

 The Caddis Fly Shop understands the proper applications of the whole range of fly tying materials, fly tying supplies, fly tying hair and fur, fly tying hackles, and fly tying feathers -- and we stock fly tying kits, and fly tying hair and fur to tie wings, tails, and bodies of freshwater flies, saltwater flies, steelhead flies, salmon flies, bass flies, pike flies, tuna flies, and flying-fish flies.
 No kidding.
 Ya think all deer hair is created equal?
 Nope.
 Same with Elk hair.
 Different flies have very specific requirements for the hair used to construct wings.
 Small dry flies can not be tied with Moose body hair, Elk mane, or Spinning Deer hair.
 Big steelhead skaters or bass bugs just can’t be tied with short fine deer hair.
 An Elk Hair Caddis is an effective and relatively simple fly to tie, but starting with hair that is too short and fine, or too coarse and long is a formula for disaster.
 Here are just a few examples of what we mean and the materials we stock.
 If you’re not sure what you need, call or email, and we will be happy to help select the hair or fur that is best suited to for your fly tying needs.